Boy, let me tell you, the drive back up to Garden was something!

 I felt some apprehension, since it’s a big thing to do by yourself, no matter how much experience you have, and also, I can’t help but think of my last (and failed) attempt in Whitingham.
 In reality, it wasn’t necessarily a failure, but more like the pulling back of the bow before launching the arrow, since it did catapult me into something I’ve wanted to do (the camper van) for a really long time.
 But I did lose a lot of money with that house, which at the time, felt like a massive failure to me.
 And extra money right now would go a long way in that whole new roof thing.

 Today is Thanksgiving, and the Gatsbhole (Jacks incredibly spot-on nickname for the pup) and I are spending it at a vineyard (we went to sit outside the library earlier to use the internet to watch the Lions lose), and I didn’t start out in the best of moods.
 This is my favorite holiday, and I usually spend it with loved ones.
-I wanted to stay in Garden and spend it with Jack and his mom, but as is usually the case, I had to eyeball the weather over the bridge, and yesterday was the most favorable day to cross, so I opted to do that and have a more leisurely journey back to Gatsby’s Getaway instead of going at breakneck speeds during the holiday weekend.
+I wanted to stay in Garden and spend it with Jack and his mom, but as is usually the case, I had to eyeball the weather over the bridge, and yesterday was the most favorable day to cross, with winds speeds just picking up as the week went on.
+I also toyed with going back to Indy, but between having to make haste after, and the possibility of Gatsby feasting on a visiting baby's face, I opted to have a more leisurely journey back to Gatsby’s Getaway instead of going at breakneck speeds during the holiday weekend.
 So I was feeling a little sad and a little lonely (and very, very tired), but then I decided to ponder the life I have (and reframe it like James taught me – what an ADVENTURE).

 I thought of something that my friend Jeff said, when I was mulling over whether to sell that house in Whitingham or not (I can’t even believe now that it was up for debate, but sometimes you can’t see the forest for the trees), and that was that if you don’t like where you’re at in life, pivot.
 You’re not stuck with the life you have.
 If you want to be, that’s fine, but if you’re not happy with what’s going on, then start making moves to alter it.
 This year hasn’t turned out at all like I expected it to, but I wouldn’t change a second of it, because right now, I’m happy with where things are going and excited about the possibilities of things to come.
 A fine sentiment to have on this Thanksgiving.